veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/Jenkins/_index.md

 1. In the VM, install the proper OpenJDK version.
     - Within Jenkins, visit **/systemInfo** (`System Properties`) and look for `java.version`.
     - Use the value to determine the proper OpenJDK version you need to download and install in your VM Template.
 For example if the `java.version` is set to `1.8.0_242`, you can download and install the [AdoptOpenJDK jdk8u242-b08.pkg](https://github.com/AdoptOpenJDK/openjdk8-binaries/releases).

+> You can run any version of JAVA you want **as long as the version inside of the VM matches your Jenkins server**

 2. In the VM, make sure remote login is enabled (`System Preferences > Sharing`).
 3. On the host, enable [port forwarding]({{< relref "docs/Anka CLI/command-reference.md#example---add-port-forwarding" >}}) for your VM Template using the Anka CLI. _We recommend not specifying --host-port._
 4. `sudo anka suspend <VM Template name>`